Dhrumil-sim/Basics_of_Node/PR2_SIMPLE_HELLO_WORLD/README.md

   This runs your unit tests using Jest.

-By following these steps, you have set up a Node.js project with Express and TypeScript, incorporating ESLint for code linting, Prettier for code formatting, and Jest for unit testing.
+By following these steps, you can set up a Node.js project with Express and TypeScript, incorporating ESLint for code linting, Prettier for code formatting, and Jest for unit testing.
 This setup promotes a clean, maintainable, and well-tested codebase.